BenjaminBurnell/Async-Web-Crawler/README.md

 MIT License © 2025 Benjamin Burnell

-Free to use, modify, and distribute under the MIT License.
+You’re free to use, modify, and distribute this project under the terms of the MIT License.

 ---